 Being Erased From History.

-As the decades and centuries pass-by, families memories fade away.
-Tales and stories of our past aren't passed on.
+As the decades and centuries pass by, many families memories fade away.
+Tales and stories of the past aren't passed on.
 Heirlooms can be lost or destroyed by fire.
 Memorable heirlooms passed down are sold through need or greed, erasing memories.

-Fire has destroyed so much of our history, yet, in the same light, the archaeologists continue to dig-up history and bringing other past humans lives and memories back to life.
-Scientists unveil the face of 7,500 year old woman from Turkey.
+Fire has destroyed so much of our history, yet, in the same light, the archaeologists continue to dig up history and bringing other past humans lives and memories back to life.
+Scientists unveil the face of a 7,500-year-old woman from Turkey.